Tuaolo/Porn-Hole/README.md

 But really just porn.

 I am fully aware that--on top of being completely amateur in design--there are a number of coding atrocities herein.
-I am a back-end programmer.
-I work with micro-services and data.
-I know just enough about front-end coding to get myself into trouble.
+I am services programmer by trade.
+I know just enough about desktop app coding to get myself into trouble.
 As you can see.

 I apologize for nothing.
 This does what I need it to do.
-If you wanna do it up right, be my guest.

 Anyway, this is v1.1, which addressed some things beyond those initial 4 requirements.
   * An assortment of fatal bug fixes.
   * Opens the full screen view on the same screen as the controller.
   * Added some manual forward and back navigation.

+Possible Enhancements:
+  * Make a proper back-end and separate it from the UI (in progress)
+  * Upgrade directory picker to allow picking multiple directories
+  * Look at upgrading whole project to a newer format (WPF?)
+  * Clean up full-screen controls, 'cause they be ugly
+  * Let's be honest, the main controller could look 100x better, too
+  * Ability to pick which screen full-screen appears on
+  * Allow different sorts (by date, by filename, don't re-randomize with every new loop through the files, "true" random (where you don't loop the files at all))
-A future nice-to-have would be the ability to share the current image to email/Twitter/Telegram/whatever.
-Dunno if I'll ever get to that.
-But there you go.
+  * Ability to share the current image to email/Twitter/Telegram/whatever.
+    * A half-way point to this may be the ability to show the file name/location or even open the containing directory with the file selected.